-Thyroid: SerpinB5 is one of the six gene panel proposed for distinguishing normal thyroid from papillary thyroid carcinoma, along with TIMP3, RARB2, RASSF1, TPO and TSHR[106].
-In a study by Boltze et al[107], positive maspin immunoreaction (cytoplasm and nucleus) was proved in papillary thyroid carcinomas, while the normal thyroid tissue, follicular adenomas, follicular carcinomas, poorly and undifferentiated carcinomas were negative (Table 3).
-The study also presents maspin promoter methylation as a factor of the silencing mechanism of the dedifferentiation degree[107].
+Thyroid: Maspin is one of the six gene panel proposed for distinguishing normal thyroid from papillary thyroid carcinoma, along with TIMP3, RARB2, RASSF1, TPO, and TSHR[106].
+In a study by Boltze et al[107], positive maspin immunoreaction (cytoplasm and nucleus) was observed in papillary thyroid carcinomas, while the normal thyroid tissue, follicular adenomas, follicular carcinomas, and poorly and undifferentiated carcinomas were negative (Table 3).
+The study also presented maspin promoter methylation as a factor of the silencing mechanism of the dedifferentiation degree[107].

 Skin and soft tissues